Sherefudin-Adem/learnblog/content/posts/JsAdvancedConcepts.md

 # JS Advanced Concepts

-These are points on advanced JS topics such as "this", prototype, closures and etc.
+These are some points on advanced JS topics such as "this", prototype, closures and etc.

 ## Keyword `this` and Execution Context